 The Caradon Mining District: high up on Bodmin Moor lies Caradon Hill.
 This was the setting for one of Cornwall’s typical “Boom and Bust” scenarios.

-This area has been the site of tin streaming for many hundreds of years, however it was not until the 1830’s when a large Copper deposit was discovered at South Caradon Mine that large scale mining commenced on both sides of the hill.
+This area has been the site of tin streaming for many hundreds of years.
+However it was not until the 1830’s when a large Copper deposit was discovered at South Caradon Mine then large scale mining commenced on both sides of the hill.
 South Caradon Mine worked during the years 1837-1885.
 Whilst working it became the third largest producer of Copper in Cornwall.

 The whole area is a wealth of Mining remains, with many engine houses and impressive views, it is well worth a visit.
 The majority of the images below were taken in the 1990’s on many visits and long walks taking photographs for the Exploring Cornish Mines series of Books.
 For additional information on the area follow this link.
 Caradon Hill

 The first section of images look at The Phoenix and neighbouring Mines.